School of Social and Political Science

 Role holders are guaranteed hours based on the size of course.
 Typically, tutors would be expected to teach 3 tutorials on a course, in addition to their capacity as a Senior Tutor.

-The full role description can be found here: Senior Tutor Role Description
+The full role description can be found here: Senior Tutor-Tutorial Coordinator 2025-26.

 Applicants may express interest in being considered for a Senior Tutor position when submitting the SPS Tutoring Application.